Men’s Basketball Coaching Staff

 Prior to his one-year stint at Kent State, Pigatti served as an assistant coach at Elmhurst College-IL (1987-89), Creighton University (1989-91), Texas A&M University (1991-92), Western Michigan University (1992-94), Saint Joseph’s College-IN (1994-95), the University of Akron (1995-01), and Chicago State University (2002-03).

 During Pigatti’s tenure as an assistant at Akron, the Zips captured the most MAC wins for any team in the league from 1997-01, including a MAC Eastern Division title in 1998.
 He helped recruit two Mr. Basketball award winners, and Jimmal Ball, who was voted one of the top 15 freshman players in the country by USA today and ESPN.
-At Creighton University, he helped lead the Blue Jays to back to back 20-win seasons.
+At Creighton University, he helped lead the Blue Jays to back-to-back 20-win seasons.
 Creighton also won the MVC title and advanced to the second round of the NCAA tourney.
 He also has been the head coach of the Five Star Basketball Camp, where he instructed several top 100 high school players in the country who now play in the NBA.
 He has instructed at many basketball camps and clinics around the country and abroad.

 A 1985 graduate of the University of Dayton with a bachelor’s degree in business administration, Pigatti earned a master’s degree of business administration from Creighton in 1993.
 He served as President of the National Assistant Basketball Coaches Committee for six years (1996-01).